margamvinay7/twilioelevenlabsvoiceagent/README.md

-# 🤖 AI Voice Agent for Telecom Sales
+# 🤖 AI Voice Agent for Customer Service

 A real-time AI voice agent that can make outbound calls and have natural conversations with customers for telecom sales and recharge offers.